hyperledger-labs/blockchain-verifier/README.md

 - Unit tests and integration tests
 - Support for more plugins and platforms
   - Multiple ledger files for Hyperledger Fabric
-  - Querying the blocks from Hyperledger Fabric peers via network

 ## License